ConservationMetrics/gc-scripts-hub/README.md

 ### Development

-In Windmill, scripts and flows can be written in Python, TypeScript, Go, and a number of other languages.
+In Windmill, scripts can be written in Python, TypeScript, Go, and a number of other languages.
+Flows and apps can be built through the Windmill UI.

 The `f/` directory is designated for storing code in a workspace folder, and will be used when synchronizing the contents of this repository with a server.